-Worldwide, approximately 71 million people are living with chronic hepatitis C (HCV).1 HCV can cause both acute and chronic infections, and about 30 percent of people who have HCV will clear the virus on their own without treatment within 6 months of infection.1 The rest of those with HCV infection will develop chronic HCV infection (or infection that lasts more than 6 months).1 There are treatments for HCV, with the goal being an undetectable viral load (the amount of virus in the body).
-When the virus is not able to be detected, a person is said to be “cured”.
+Worldwide, approximately 71 million people are living with chronic hepatitis C.1 Also known as the hepatitis C virus (HCV), it can cause both acute and chronic infections, and about 30 percent of people with HCV will clear the virus on their own without treatment within 6 months of infection.1 The rest of those with HCV infection will develop a chronic HCV infection (or infection that lasts more than 6 months).1 There are treatments for HCV, with the goal being an undetectable viral load (the amount of virus in the body).
+When the virus is considered “undetectable,” a person is said to be “cured”.

 Goals of HCV treatment

-If it is determined that you have chronic HCV, tests will be done to measure the viral load (how much of the virus is in your body) and the genotype of the virus.2 This will help determine treatment decisions.
-The goal of treatment for HCV is to have no detectable amounts of the virus in your body at least 12 weeks after you finish the treatment.2
+If it is determined that you have chronic HCV, a range of tests may be done to measure the viral load (how much of the virus is in your body) and the genotype of the virus, which determines treatment options.2.
+The goal of treatment for HCV is to have no detectable amounts of the virus in your body at least 12 weeks after finishing treatment.2

 Treatments for HCV

-Treatment for HCV is determined by several things, including:3
+Treatment for HCV is determined by several things, including:

-Antiviral medications are the gold standard for treating hep C. Which drugs you take can vary, depending on the individual risk factors and details of your infection, and treatment regimens can vary from 6-24 weeks, or even longer.3 Talk with your doctor about what your medication options are, what the side effects and risks are, and how you will be monitored throughout the treatment.
+Direct acting anti-viral medications are the gold standard for treating hepatitis C. Which drugs you take can vary, depending on the individual risk factors and details of your infection, and treatment regimens can range from 6-24 weeks, or even longer.3 Talk with your doctor to determine your medication options, potential side effects and risks, and how you will be monitored throughout the treatment.